-- There were no service delivery issues reported by the ten health regions that are attributed to recruitment and retention issues. - Two permanent full time vacancies were reported for this classification. - Low turnover rates were reported for this classification.
+- There were no service delivery issues reported by the ten health regions that are attributed to recruitment and retention issues. - Four permanent full time vacancies were reported for the Masters level.

 Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends not to implement a market supplement at this time for the Masters Social Worker classification.